 If you’re living in a rental property or a ‘home for now’ and want to style up your space without a huge investment, this is a great choice for valuable tips.

-Instastyle for your living space by Joanna Thornhill (£9.99, CICO Books).
+Instastyle for your Living Space by Joanna Thornhill (CICO books).

 Check out my review of Paloma Contreras’ recent book, Dream Design Live.